SPECIALIST INSTALLATION

 For Electricians: Agricultural Inspection and Certification

 Agricultural electrical work is a specialist and rewarding area for electricians with the right knowledge and experience.
-Farm installations are large, complex, and require inspection every 3 years — providing valuable recurring work in rural areas where competition is often lower than in urban centres.
+Farm installations are large and complex, and IET Guidance Note 3 gives a recommended maximum interval of 3 years between periodic inspections — providing valuable recurring work in rural areas where competition is often lower than in urban centres.
+BS 7671 itself sets no fixed interval: the interval must be justifiable, set against the test results and observations found, and recorded.

 Complete Agricultural EICRs On Site